Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Introduction

 \section{Introduction}

 It has been a long-standing problem to uncover the mysteries of thermalization omnipresent in physical systems.
-For isolated systems, this problem was formulated as the Eigenstate Thermalization Hypothesis (ETH) \cite{Deutsch:1991msp,Srednicki:1994mfb}, and this has been extensively verified for many systems (see e.g.\ \cite{DAlessio:2015qtq} for a review).
-It has been found, however, that there exist non-integrable systems that have special states violating the ETH.
+For isolated systems, this problem was formulated as the Eigenstate Thermalization Hypothesis (ETH) \cite{Deutsch:1991msp,Srednicki:1994mfb}, whose origin can be traced back to von Neumann’s seminal work on quantum ergodicity \cite{von2010proof}.
+This hypothesis has been extensively verified for many systems (see e.g.\ \cite{DAlessio:2015qtq} for a review).
+It has been found, however, that there exist non-integrable systems that have special energy eigenstates violating the ETH.
 Such states are called Quantum Many-Body Scars (QMBS) \cite{Turner_2018_1,Turner_2018_2}.

 While there has been a huge literature on the QMBS (see e.g.\ the reviews \cite{Serbyn:2020wys,Moudgalya:2021xlu,chandran2023quantum} and references therein), the examples of QMBS in two or higher spatial dimensions are surprisingly scarce: examples include flat-band models \cite{Kuno_2020,Yoshinaga:2021oqd}, the spin-1 XY model \cite{Schecter:2019oej}, scars motivated from integrable boundary states \cite{Sanada:2023zhr, Sanada:2024gqs}, the 2-dimensional Rydberg array \cite{Hsieh_2020}, spinless fermions with correlated hopping \cite{tamura2022quantum}, 2+1 dimensional lattice gauge theories\cite{biswas2022scars,Osborne:2024zpx, Hartse:2024qrv}, and the 2-dimensional Heisenberg models \cite{mcclarty2020disorder,Dai:2024fdz}.